-A typical rack of lamb will be about 8 bones and will weigh in around 1 1/2 to 2 pounds though they seem to be getting heavier these days.
-On the bottom end, you have a thick, round piece of meat.
+A typical rack of lamb will be about eight bones and will weigh in around 1 1/2 to 2 pounds, though they seem to be getting heavier these days.
+On the bottom end of the cut, you have a thick, round piece of meat.
 On the rack, this is like a long, thin roast.
 Once cut it is a chop, similar to a small pork chop.
 Sticking up from the rack are the long bones.
 If you overcook or cook at too high a temperature these bones can burn and crumble.
-We will do what we can to avoid this.
+Learn what you can do to avoid this.

-Once you have done this, reduce the heat or move the rack to a cooler part of the grill to allow it to roast for about 20 to 25 minutes per side.
+Once you have seared the lamb, reduce the heat or move the rack to a cooler part of the grill to allow it to roast for about 20 to 25 minutes per side.
 You need a meat thermometer to test the internal temperature as you go.
 You definitely do not want to overcook this dish.
-Lamb reached rare at about 120 F / 50 C. and medium about 150 F / 65 C. Allow for the rack to gain a couple of degrees after you remove it from the grill.
-Allow about 5 to 10 minutes resting time before you carve it up.
+Lamb reached rare at about 120 F (50 C) and medium about 150 F (65 C).
+The rack will gain a couple of degrees in temperature after you remove it from the grill, so you can take it off when it is a few degrees lower than the target.
+Allow about five to 10 minutes resting time before you carve it up.